Skip to main content

 Pivoting

-If some parts needed to restore an antique watch are unavailable, our watchmakers-restorers will recreate them by hand.
-For example, our skilled pivot maker can manually rebuild all the axes and wheels of a watch using these original tools, ensuring precise restoration through expert craftsmanship.
+If some parts needed to restore an antique watch are unavailable, our watchmaker-restorers will recreate them by hand.
+For example, our skilled pivot makers can manually rebuild all the axes and wheels of a watch using original tools, ensuring precise restoration through expert craftsmanship.

 PP_SCI_wheel_pivoting_lathe_tool